 Because there were no full time staff at the Corolla Wild Horse Fund prior to late 2006, very little actual management of the wild herd was possible.
-Now five fulltime staff, including a Herd Manager, work tirelessly to responsibly manage the herd.
+Now, CWHF has three full-time staff, including a Herd Manager who works tirelessly to responsibly manage the herd.

 Managing wild horses on 7,544 acres of diverse habitat, combined with almost 700 houses and thousands of people and vehicles presents many complex challenges.
 During the height of tourist season, we respond to an average of 100 calls per month regarding wild horse issues.
 Many calls are after normal business hours.
 We respond 24 hours a day, 365 days a year.

 Responsible wild horse management requires 100% dedication.
-Because our staff is so small, in addition to his herd management duties, the CWHF Herd Manager also has to participate in education activities that involve horses both on and offsite; care for and gentle horses awaiting adoption; participate in fund raising activities; attend Wild Horse Advisory Board meetings and CWHF Board meetings; and work in the Wild Horse museum in the off season.
+Because our staff is so small, in addition to her herd management duties, the CWHF Herd Manager also participates in education activities that involve horses both on and offsite; cares for, gentles and trains horses awaiting adoption; participates in fund raising activities; and attends Wild Horse Advisory Board meetings and CWHF Board meetings.
 The CWHF Herd Manager and CWHF staff all work cooperatively with other equine organizations both statewide and nationally to assure best practices in the management of the wild horses.